maychang7331/forkify-js-project/README.md

 <img src="docs/forkify webpage screenshot.png"/>

-[Forkify](https://forkify-mayc.netlify.app/) is a useful recipe application that offers a wide range of features.
-Its **integration with an API** enables users to search for over a million recipes using various [search queries](https://forkify-api.herokuapp.com/phrases.html), making it easy to find the perfect recipe.
-Additionally, the ability to **bookmark recipes** and **upload custom recipes** offers users a personalized experience.
+[Forkify](https://forkify-mayc.netlify.app/) is a user-friendly recipe application that offers a wide range of features.
+Its **integration with an API** enables users to search for over a million recipes using various search queries.
+The considerate design of having search suggestions makes it easy to find the perfect recipe.

+### Features

+- Search for over a million recipes using various search queries
+- **Bookmark recipes** to save for later
+- **Upload custom recipes** to personalize your experience
-The feature of being able to **adjust ingredient amounts** according to the number of servings is very convenient as it saves users the hassle of having to perform manual calculations.
-Overall, Forkify appears to be a user-friendly and practical application for anyone who loves to cook or wants to try new recipes.
+- **Adjust ingredient amounts** according to the number of servings

+Overall, Forkify appears to be a convenient and practical application for anyone who loves to cook or wants to try new recipes.Simply navigate to the [Forkify website](https://forkify-mayc.netlify.app/) and discover your next favorite recipe!

 ## **Requirements**